ChloF/selfbot/README.md

   `facepalm` and
   `facedesk`

+These shortcuts can be used in the middle of messages and multiple times in one message, so a situation like:

+`Hey, I can do /lenny and /tableflip`

+Would work fine.

 The shortcuts are all stored in the file '*shortcuts.json*', to add extra shortcuts, you need to edit this file.
 Every command needs to be on a new line (The previous one being terminated with a comma).
 The syntax is like this:

 `"[shortcut name]" : "[shortcut text]"`